Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-overrides.md

 ### 4. AppBar Content

-If you want to change the content in the navbar which is on the right side, you need to use `horizontalAppBarContent` prop with the `Layout` component.
+The content in the appBar which is on the right side comes from the user side itself and thus, it would be very easy and convenient for you to change anything in the appBar.
+You just have to change the code in the `src/layouts/components/horizontal/AppBarContent.tsx` file.
+The appBar component is then passed in the `horizontalAppBarContent` prop with the `Layout` component.

 The value accepted by this prop is: